Google Analytics Tools: In-depth View

 - Site content: It will tell you the information like all pages user visit on your site, landing page and exit pages

-- Site Speed: It will tell you info like Page loading speed, speed suggestion
+- Site Speed: Get details regarding Page loading speed, speed suggestion

 - Site Search: Sometimes we set up search engine within our site and to keep track of user searches this option is useful

-- Even Tracking: It will help you track what your user see, download, bookmarked etc.
+- Even Tracking: Enable you to track what your user see, download, bookmarked etc.

 - Adsense: It will summarize info like money you are earning, clicks getting and other related information